John 7:1-53 - Outline of John (Book Notes menu page)

 a division among the people...- His outcry in the temple demanded a response.

-Either, He is 'the One whom we seek,' or He is a blasphemer worthy of death.
+Either, He is the Messiah, God's Anointed One, or He is a blasphemer worthy of death.

 7:45 Then came the officers to the chief priests and Pharisees;